-The Texas State Fair Housing Workgroup was convened in May 2014 by TDHCA to encourage resource and idea sharing between the Texas Department of Agriculture, TDHCA, Texas Workforce Commission, Texas Department of State Health Services, and Texas General Land Office, all of which receive HUD funds for housing-related activities.
-The group meets regularly and discusses topics such as fair housing training, Limited English Proficiency (LEP) provisions, public participation, complaint direction, Notice of Funding Availability (NOFA) and application requirements, monitoring provisions, website improvements, and other relevant topics that assist state agencies in furthering fair housing choice as directed under the Phase 2 Analysis of Impediments to Fair Housing (AI) and improving agency coordination and sharing of resources.
+The Texas State Fair Housing Workgroup was convened in May 2014 by TDHCA to encourage resource and idea sharing between TDA, TDHCA, TWC, DSHS, and GLO, all of which receive HUD funds for housing-related activities.
+The group meets regularly and discusses topics such as fair housing training, Limited English Proficiency (LEP) provisions, public participation, complaint direction, NOFA and application requirements, monitoring provisions, website improvements, and other relevant topics that assist state agencies in furthering fair housing choice as directed under the Phase 2 Analysis of Impediments to Fair Housing (AI) and improving agency coordination and sharing of resources.
 The State of Texas is currently operating under the 2013 Phase 2 AI and anticipates completing the 2019 AI by May 2019.

-In the development of the draft 2019 AI, TDHCA coordinated with the other Texas State Fair Housing Workgroup members in order to consult with housing agencies administering public housing, Public Housing Authorities (PHAs), state-based and regionally-based organizations that represent protected class members and organizations that enforce fair housing laws, including agencies that participate in HUD's Fair Housing Initiatives Program (FHIP) and HUD's Fair Housing Assistance Program (FHAP).
-From May through August 2018, the State conducted more than 40 separate consultations in order to garner input for the initial draft AI.
-Thirty of those meetings were conducted around the state and were advertised to the public and to stakeholders alike, and four of the thirty public consultation meetings were public hearings that were published in the Texas Register, and were posted on TDHCA's external website.
-E-mail blasts were used to contact local officials, advocacy groups, stakeholder groups, and the public at large, inviting them to provide input on fair housing issues in their community for consideration in developing use in the draft AI.
-Overall there were 495 individuals that attended consultations and meetings, and an additional 15 parties submitted written input.
+In the development of the draft 2019 AI, TDHCA coordinated with the other Texas State Fair Housing Workgroup members in order to consult with housing agencies administering public housing, Public Housing Authorities (PHAs), state-based and regionally-based organizations that represent protected class members and organizations that enforce fair housing laws, including agencies that participate in HUD's Fair Housing Initiatives Program (FHIP) and HUD's Fair Housing

+Assistance Program (FHAP).
+From May through August 2018, the State conducted more than 40 separate consultations in order to garner input for the initial draft Al. Thirty of those meetings were conducted around the state and were advertised to the public and to stakeholders alike, and four of the thirty public consultation meetings were public hearings that were published in the Texas Register, and were posted on TDHCA's external website.
+E-mail blasts were used to contact local officials, advocacy groups, stakeholder groups, and the public at large, inviting them to provide input on fair housing issues in their community for consideration in developing use in the draft Al. Overall there were 495 individuals that attended consultations and meetings, and an additional 15 parties submitted written input.